herodesignstudio/hero-rebuild/blog/wp-content/plugins/hubspot/readme.txt

 Unfortunately no - This Subscriber widget is a frontend to Feedburner's interface specifically.

-= Where do we find the Hubspot Feed again? =

-It's available by clicking on the orange RSS icon next to the word "HubFeed" on your dashboard.

 = Where do I find my feedburner feed? =

 Your feedburner feed will look something like http://feeds.feedburner.com/myfeedid.
 Go to http://feedburner.google.com and right-click on the RSS icon next to the Feed Title and click 'Copy Link Address'.
 You can also just left-click on the RSS icon next to the Feed Title and copy the URL in the addressbar on the next page.